Gaz Mawete: 1991–2018: Childhood, Bombanda, Vodacom Best of the Best All Star, and "Paulina"

 Gael Kapia Mawete was born on 30 September 1991, in Masina, Kinshasa, formerly part of Zaire, now known as the Democratic Republic of the Congo.
-Raised in a household of seven children—two sisters and five brothers—he is the youngest among them.
-In an interview with the digital cultural platform Talent2Kin, Mawete disclosed that his musical upbringing was heavily influenced by a variety of Congolese artists, with Werrason being his most significant inspiration.
+Raised in a household of seven children, two sisters and five brothers, he is the youngest among them.
+In an interview with the digital cultural platform Talents2Kin, Mawete disclosed that his musical upbringing was heavily influenced by a variety of Congolese artists, with Werrason being his most significant inspiration.

 In 2011, Mawete gained his first exposure by participating in Vodacom Congo's Super Hook-Up TV Season 2.
 He then made his official debut in 2013 with the single "Tupendana", followed by "Chérie à Dit" and "Lisolo" in 2014.
 Despite their lukewarm commercial reception, Mawete gained considerable traction with "Etali Nga Te" in 2015 and "Mukolo Ya Zoba" in 2016, tracks that propelled him to prominence in Kinshasa's music scene.
 In 2016, he auditioned for the Voice Afrique Francophone, though he was eliminated after the blind auditions.

 On 27 July 2017, Mawete released his seven-track Extended Play (EP) titled Bombanda, which included his previously released singles "Lisolo", "Etali Nga Te", and "Mukolo Ya Zoba".
-The EP was supported by the hit single "Pika".
+The EP was supported by the hit "Pika".
 Produced by AJOCS PRO, it featured guest appearances from Mbidika, Bill Clinton Kalonji, and DJ Samarinho.
 In September 2017, Mawete joined the Vodacom Best of the Best All Star contest, co-hosted by Vodacom and Pygma, offering a $75,000 prize, which included $20,000 in cash, $55,000 allocated for album production, and a deal with Bomayé Musik, co-founded by Général Philo and Youssoupha.
 He took first place in November 2017 with his standout performance of "Pika", surpassing twelve other finalists, including Voldie Mapenzi, Lionel Ekongo, Jamaica, Christian Muyoli and T2B.